 The floor debate won’t be as friendly as the committee markup.
 Leahy voted for the assault-weapons ban in committee with the express purpose of getting it to the floor—and not because he favors it.
 Republicans avoided using delaying tactics that would keep the legislation mired at the committee level.

 The base bill for the Senate floor will probably be something noncontroversial, such as the gun-trafficking measure.
 But as soon as the amendments start pouring in, it will be a different story.
 There is likely no way the full Senate can escape a vote on an assault-weapons ban then.

-This article appears in the March 15, 2013, edition of National Journal Daily.
+This article appears in the March 15, 2013 edition of NJ Daily.